xjin-splunk/ts-tutorial/README.md

 $ npm run build
 ```

-13. Let the Github know about our new action by creating a `action.yml` file with following content:
+13. Let Github know about our new action by creating a `action.yml` file with following content:
 ```
 name: 'Show Comments in Actions'
 inputs: